krispo/json-tree/Readme.md

 ```

 By default, it is used a **high** edit level that allows you to add new nodes,
-reset node values to null, completely remove node, change value and type of the node (to object, array, string, number, boolean, null).
+reset node values to null, completely remove node, change value and type of the node (to object, array, string, number, boolean, null),
+drag and sort tree nodes.

 If you want to operate only with key-values of the nodes and avoid transformation of json tree, you can add **low** `edit-level` attribute like:
 ```html